igebauer/Cross-Sectional-Factor-Model/README.md

 # Cross-Sectional Equity Factor Model

 A from-scratch cross-sectional factor model built on 141 Russell 1000 stocks (2010–2024).
-The project replicates Fama-French SMB and HML factors, constructs and decomposes a quality alpha signal, and validates out-of-sample using walk-forward backtesting with a 60-month burn-in.
+The project constructs approximations of Fama-French SMB and HML factors, constructs and decomposes a quality alpha signal, and validates out-of-sample using walk-forward backtesting with a 60-month burn-in.

 **Primary finding:** ROA (return on assets) as a standalone quality proxy produced the strongest signal in this universe, achieving a Sharpe ratio of **0.409**, **0.8% monthly turnover**, and positive out-of-sample IC (p=0.038).